spiral-modules/components/README.md

 * ODM engine with inheritance, composition and aggregation
 * Hybrid ORM (DataMapper + ActiveRecord) with the potential to become a cleaner data mapper
 * Http Dispatcher at top of PSR7 with middlewares and routing
-* StorageManager with remote abstractions (Amazon, Rackspace, GridFs, FTP, SFTP)
+* StorageManager with remote abstractions (Amazon, Rackspace, GridFS, FTP, SFTP)
 * Templater engine with HTML based syntax, inheritance and widgets
 * Tokenizer with FileReflections and class locators
 * Basic DataEntity models with behaviour schemas (foundation of ORM and ODM)